siddiquipro/masc-vue/docs/content/components/button.md

+---
+title: Button Component
+description: The Button Component is a versatile component for creating buttons in your Vue 3 application.
+It provides options for various attributes and slots to customize the appearance and behavior of the button.
+---

 # Button Component

-The Button Component is a versatile component for creating buttons in your Vue 3 application.
+The `s-btn` Component is a versatile component for creating buttons in your Vue 3 application.
 It provides options for various attributes and slots to customize the appearance and behavior of the button.

 ## Registration